vilmibm/puppet-tilde/README.md

 The module purges any non-system users not managed by puppet; in other words, to ban a user, simply delete them from the tilde::users hash in common.yaml.

+You can also specify `pubkey_type` in the user hash if the user is fancy and not using `ssh-rsa`.
+The supported types are whatever is supported by puppet's [authorized key type](https://docs.puppetlabs.com/references/latest/type.html#sshauthorizedkey)

 ### Nginx

 This module sets up nginx (as opposed to httpd, which the original tilde.club